Skip to content

 Circular imports

 Same strategy as Python — partial module objects.
 The deferred compilation model helps: all clauses are asserted before any compilation happens.
-If module A imports module B which imports module A, B sees A's partially-loaded module object (classes defined, dispatch not yet compiled).
-When B's predicates call A's predicates at runtime, A's dispatch is already compiled by then.
+If module A imports module B which imports module A, B sees A's partially-loaded module object (classes defined, dispatch not yet compiled). when B's predicates call A's predicates at runtime, A's dispatch is already compiled by then.

 Error handling